Why Are Buildings In The Cyclades Painted Blue And White?

 Vanessa in Chora Mykonos

-Why are Greek houses blue and white
+Why are houses in Greece painted blue and white

 6 thoughts on “Why Are Buildings In The Cyclades Painted Blue And White?”